Escape the cold dreary winter and travel the Caribbean by ship. So many gorgeous destinations await you!

 I wish I could have brought home a baby sloth!

-If you are sloth lover, this is a great way to support the rehabilitation efforts provided by the rescue center.
+If you are a sloth lover, this is a great way to support the rehabilitation efforts provided by the rescue center.

 Ocho Rios is on the northern coast of Jamaica and it’s one of the most beautiful places I’ve seen.
 The mountains are lush with greenery, the beaches are lined with white sand, and the breeze dances across flowery hillsides.